alexisbellido/cpp/README.rst

 The base command for the Gnu C compiler is gcc.

+This output option (-o) is usually given as the last argument on the command line.
+If it is omitted, the output is written to a default file called ‘a.out’.

+The option -Wall turns on all the most commonly-used compiler warnings---it is recommended that you always use this option.

 Specifying standard and warnings following gcc documentation:

 .. code-block:: bash

-  $ gcc -Wall -std=c99 -pedantic -o hello hello.c
+  $ gcc -Wall -std=c99 -pedantic hello.c -o hello

 Compiling C++ programs with g++